Empathy: A Product Manager’s Key To Success

 So how do you practice empathy?

 It’s simple — get away from your computer and start talking to stakeholders and customers.
-Steve Blank coined the now-famous phrase “There are no facts inside your building,” and the way to start understanding customer pain points and willingness-to-pay for what you’re building is to ask open-ended questions and understand the context around their usage of your product.
+Steve Blank coined the now-famous phrase “There are no facts inside your building,” and the way to start understanding customer pain points and willingness-to-pay for what you’re building is to ask open-ended questions and understand the context around the user problem you’re trying to solve as well as their usage of your product.
 Kissmetrics has a good list of resources to get you started.

 Even though a product manager has many different responsibilities inside an organization, the biggest value you add is an understanding of the customer that informs the direction of product development.
 It’s a forward-facing role with a lot of uncertainty, but you can mitigate much of it by simply knowing and empathizing with your customers.